 The Council of Europe is a consultative member of the BFUG and Board.
-It has been an active contributor to the Bologna Process since the outset, including as Chair or Co-Chair of Working Groups on Structural Reforms (2012 - 15) and Qualifications Frameworks (2007 - 09 and 2009 - 12) and a member of several other working or advisory groups.
+It has been an active contributor to the Bologna Process since the outset, including as Chair or Co-Chair of Working Groups on Structural Reforms (2012 - 15) and Qualifications Frameworks (2007 - 09 and 2009 - 12) and a member of several other working or advisory groups as well as, in the current period, the Thematic Peer Groups on recognition and qualification frameworks and the ad hoc group to assess San Marino's application for membership of the EHEA.
 With UNESCO, the Council of Europe is the co-depository of the Lisbon Recognition Convention, the only legally binding text of the EHEA, which has been ratified by all EHEA member States except Greece as well as by several non-EHEA countries.